ovy9086/typescript-course/README.md

  - run `yarn` or `npm install`
  - run `yarn start` or `npm run start` to make sure everything is setup correctly
  - follow along the course and write code
- - you can also checkout intermediary steps by doing `git checkout step/part1` etc.
+ - each day code is also in it's own branch, eg: `git checkout day-1-code` etc.

 To run, just run `yarn start` which will execute the `index.ts` file and whatever you put in it.